EricMiukyQin/Raw_image_processing_pipeline/README.md

 # Raw_image_processing_pipeline
-ISP-- from raw image to jpg
+ISP-- from raw image to jpg by MATLAB
-An image signal pipeline that from RAW to JPEG by MATLAB